IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-3.md

 ## 3.5 Generating output
 After you obtain the data, you are ready to produce output.
-In our case, we will just print the source `Stream` it to standard output by using the `for_each` operation, which terminates the stream.
+In our case we will just print the data to standard output using the `for_each` transform.

 Include the following code in the `temperature_sensor.py` file: